Thurlaston village hall

 • Summary of Indoor Facilities

-• Small fridge - please leave switched on
+• Fridge - please leave switched on

 • Burco boiler, water hot enough to make tea

 • A full china dinner service set, 40 places.
-Cupboard under the first sink

 • Wine and beer glasses, glass tumblers.
-Tall cupboard to the right of the door

 • Mugs - large number.
-Cupboard under the first sink

 • Electric kettles 4